onnx/models/README.md

 <hr>

 ### Body, Face, and Gesture Analysis <a name="body_analysis"/>
-Face dection models indentify and/or recognize human faces in images.
+Face detection models indentify and/or recognize human faces in images.
 Some more popular models are used for detection/recognition of celebrity faces, gender, age, and emotions.

 |Model Class |Reference |Description |
 |-|-|-|